 If you’re concerned about the cost of repairing tank fittings or replacing your oil tank, let us know.
 We’ll come up with a plan that will get the job done and stay within your budget.
-State grants to cover the tank replacement costs are sometimes available for those on a limited income.
-Our Co-op Oil Bank may also be able to help.
+Financial Assistance for fuel tank replacements are sometimes available through the Vermont Fuel Dealers Association and the State of Vermont.

 Here are some resources that can help you pay for necessary repairs or tank replacement: